sokpheanal/DiversifiedPortfolioRiskModeling/README.md

 # Diversified Portfolio Risk Modeling and Optimization

-## Overview
+This repository contains the analysis, code, and results from the research paper *"Risk Modeling and Optimization of a Diversified Portfolio: Financial Services, Technology, and Real Estate Sectors."*

-This repository contains the analysis, code, and results from the research paper *"Risk Modeling and Optimization of a Diversified Portfolio: Financial Services, Technology, and Real Estate Sectors."* The study explores quantitative portfolio management strategies, focusing on equally weighted and risk-parity approaches, and evaluates the performance of different sectors: Technology, Financial Services, and Real Estate.
+The study explores quantitative portfolio management strategies, focusing on equally weighted and risk-parity approaches, and evaluates the performance of different sectors: Technology, Financial Services, and Real Estate.

 The main methodologies employed include: